illuzor/Play-Button-For-Pocket-Casts/README.md

 ## Features
 - Hardware media keys support (may be disabled in options);
 - Extremely lightweight.
-Less than 10 kilobytes;
+About 10 kilobytes;
 - Without unnecessary permissions;
 - Easy to use.